 "I made my final submission of the grant in my postpartum period, which was possible mainly because of the fair division of care for my daughter with my husband - also a scientist.
 And thanks to workshops organised by the Technology Centre of the Academy of Sciences, I had already written the project six months earlier.
 This is very useful because then you have enough time to improve it," says Zuzana Musilová, who appreciates the feedback she receives.
 "The whole preparatory process is extremely useful for us applicants - from the beginning you get valuable feedback from people who have already received an ERC grant, been interviewed or been on evaluation panels.
 This helps you to rethink your research direction and what you want to focus on, but also to choose the right way to communicate," the successful applicant says in summary, stressing that a good idea is not enough!
-"Careful crafting is just as important as the research question itself, and perhaps that is what determines the success of an application, because in the second round you are already meeting other applicants who all had good ideas."
+"Careful crafting is just as important as the research question itself, and perhaps that is what determines the success of an application, be-